tasm-io/tasm/functional_spec/functional_spec.md

 The simulator shall be divided in three parts.
 The virtual CPU, assembler and virtual devices.
 Methods shall be performed on the simulator by Redux actions that have been received from the UI.
 This can be clearly seen in 7.2.1.
 The virtual CPU, assembler, and virtual devices shall have their own state and not be contained within the centralized store of Redux.
 This is to provide the ability to remove the simulator from the UI designed with this system.
 This shall allow integration with third party systems such as automatic grading systems.

+Note that some features such as the formatter are not present in the system architecture.
+These shall most likely live within React as stateful React components.

 *The overall system architecture as described above can be seen below.*